 Absolute-Resource-ID.

-Each of the above three formats may include either a structured Resource ID (used for hierarchical addressing) or an unstructured Resource ID (used for non-hierarchical addressing) as defined in clause 7.2 [7].
+Each of the above three formats may include either a structured Resource ID (used for hierarchical addressing) or an unstructured Resource ID (used for non-hierarchical addressing) as defined in clause 7.2 of oneM2M TS-0001 [7].

 For CSE-relative Resource ID representation, the path component of the HTTP request message shall be constructed as the concatenation of the literal "/" and the To request primitive parameter.
 For SP-relative Resource ID representation, the path component of the HTTP request message shall be constructed as the concatenation of the literal "/~" and the To request primitive parameter.
 For Absolute Resource ID representation, the path component of the HTTP request message shall be constructed by replacing the first "/" character of the To request primitive parameter with "/_".

-The Table below shows valid mappings between the To request primitive parameter and the path component of the origin-form HTTP request target.
+Table 6.2.2.1-1 shows valid mappings between the To request primitive parameter and the path component of the origin-form HTTP request target.
 In the shown examples, /myCSEID and /CSE178 represent applicable CSI-IDs, CSEBase represents the resource name of a <CSEBase> resource, CSEBase/ae12/cont27/contInst696 represents a structured CSE-relative resource ID, and cin00856 an unstructured CSE-relative resource ID.